angband/angband/lib/readme.txt

 The "lib" directory contains all of Angband's special sub-directories.

-=== Directory "lib/apex" ===

-The "lib/apex" directory contains the "high score" files.

-The "scores.raw" file contains the "high score" table, in a "semi-binary" form, that is, all the bytes in the file are normal ascii values, but this includes the special "nul" or "zero" byte, which is used to separate and pad records.
-You should probably not attempt to modify this file with a normal text editor.
-This file should be (more or less) portable between different platforms.
-It must be present (or creatable) for the game to run correctly.

-=== Directory "lib/edit" ===
+=== Directory "lib/gamedata" ===

-The "lib/edit" directory contains various special ascii data files.
+The "lib/gamedata" directory contains various special text data files.

-The *.txt files are ascii template files used to construct the data arrays for the game.
+The *.txt files are utf8 template files used to construct the data arrays for the game.
 These arrays describe the "terrain features", "object kinds", "artifacts", "ego-items", "monster races", and "dungeon vaults", "player races", "player classes", and many other things.

-The ascii template files are easier to edit than hard-coded arrays, prevent compilation errors on some machines, and also shrink the size of the binary executable, and also provide a user-readable spoiler file of sorts.
+The utf8 template files are easier to edit than hard-coded arrays, prevent compilation errors on some machines, and also shrink the size of the binary executable, and also provide a user-readable spoiler file of sorts.

-These files should not be modified unless you know exactly what you are doing.
+These files are modifiable.
+It is recommended that if you do modify any of these files, you put the modified version in your user directory (lib\user on Windows, ~/Documents/Angband on OSX, ~/.angband/Angband on Linux/Unix), where it will be read preferentially.
+Look at the help file lib/help/modify.txt for more details.

-=== Directory "lib/file" ===
+=== Directory "lib/customize" ===

-The "lib/file" directory contains various special ascii data files.

-The 'news.txt' file is displayed to the user when the game starts up.
-It contains basic information such as my name and email address, and the names of some of the people who have been responsible for previous versions of Angband.
-You may edit this file (slightly) to include local "site specific" information such as who compiled the local executable.
-You should refer the user to a special "online help" file, if necessary, that describes any local modifications in detail.
-The first two lines of this file should be blank, and only the next 20 lines should contain information.

-The 'dead.txt' file is displayed to the user when the player dies.
-It contains a picture of a tombstone which is filled in with interesting information about the dead player.
-You should not edit this file.

-The optional file 'time.txt' may be used to restrict the "times" at which the game may be played, by providing specification of which hours of each day of the week are legal for playing the game.
-See 'files.c' for more details.
-A missing file provides no restrictions, and an empty file will, by default, forbid the playing of the game from 8am-5pm on weekdays.
-This file is only used on multi-user machines, and only if CHECK_TIME is defined, otherwise, there are no restrictions.

-These files should not be modified unless you know exactly what you are doing.
+The "lib/customize" directory contains the "pref files" - files which help the game deal with graphics, keyboard input and messages, among other things.

+In general, these files are used to "customize" aspects of the game for a given site or a given player.

 === Directory "lib/help" ===